 Proprietary software can be pretty pricey.
 Heck, just running MS Word on your MacBook will set you back $130.
-Fortunately, you can find a lot of free, open-source software to meet practical needs such as transferring files to your website, editing images, and modifying HTML code.
+Fortunately, you can find a lot of free, open-source software.
+They will meet practical needs such as transferring files to your website, editing images, and modifying HTML code.
 As follows are some of our favorite free software programs.

 FIleZilla: The Free FTP solution

 Every now and then, you need to upload new content to your website.
-Your web hosting company will usually offer you a web interface to do so, but these are usually slow and unpractical for large file transfers.
+Your web hosting company will usually offer you a web interface, but these are unpractical for large file transfers.
 The best way to quickly send your greatness to the web would be by FTP (File Transfer Protocol).

 FileZilla is an easy and completely free way to transfer files to your website via FTP.
 Since its first official release with version 3.0.0 in September 2007 (development actually started in October 2006 with many beta versions), FileZilla has regularly updated its product, making it a very secure program to transfer files.

 In addition to FTP transfers, FileZilla also supports FTP over SSL/TLS (FTPS) and SSH File Transfer Protocol (SFTP) transfers.
 It runs on Windows, Linux, *BSD, and Mac OS X.

 Do you need to edit a picture, but don’t want to pay for professional image editing software like Photoshop or Print Shop?
 GIMP (GNU Image Manipulation Program) is there for you.

 This freely distributed image editing software has most of the features you’d expect from any professional image editing software, including layers, automatic photo enhancement, digital retouching, and more.
 GIMP is great for photo retouching, image composition, and image authoring.
 It runs on any operating system.